-The new era of industrialization marked by Industry 4.0, digitalization and innovation has been gaining momentum, entailing a range of potential benefits, as well as challenges to be addressed in the area of women’s access to technological education.
+The new era of industrialization marked by Industry 4.0, digitalization and innovation has been gaining momentum, entailing a range of potential benefits, as well as challenges to be addressed in the area of women’s access to modern technologies.
 Women and girls account for half of the world’s population, yet 250 million fewer women than men are online.
-This makes the digital empowerment of women a prerequisite in achieving sustainable economic growth and increasing prosperity.
-As technologies are rapidly progressing, it is becoming increasingly important to help all people keep up with this pace by upgrading the knowledge and skills so they can seize the opportunities provided by the evolving global markets.
+This makes the digital empowerment of women and girls a prerequisite for achieving sustainable economic growth and fostering prosperity.
+As technologies are rapidly progressing, it is becoming increasingly important to help all people keep up with this pace by upgrading their knowledge and skills allowing them to seize the opportunities provided by the evolving global markets.

-In the spirit of this pivotal commitment, UNIDO, with financial support provided by the Government of the Russian Federation, has, since 2018, been implementing a project aiming to upscale and raise awareness on the advancement of the women’s economic empowerment agenda in the region of Europe and Central Asia, as well as globally.
-The project has been focusing on the following key service dimensions: sharing knowledge and expertise, forging partnerships and networking, and developing competencies and capacity building.
+In the spirit of this pivotal commitment, UNIDO, with financial support provided by the Government of the Russian Federation, has, since 2018, been implementing a project aiming to scale up the advancement of the women’s economic empowerment agenda in the region of Europe and Central Asia, as well as globally.
+The project activities have been carried out in the following key service dimensions: sharing knowledge and expertise; forging partnerships and networking; developing competencies and capacity building.

 The project facilitated the creation of a robust inter-regional network of stakeholders representing governments, the private sector and civil society organizations that are engaged in the promotion of women’s economic empowerment, entrepreneurship and leadership.
 Project activities thus helped foster global knowledge sharing by inviting prominent women’s economic empowerment advocates from all over the world to share their expertise at such prestigious global forum events as the Second Eurasian Women’s Forum in 2018, the Saint Petersburg International Economic Forum in 2017, 2018 and 2019, and the Second Global Manufacturing and Industrialisation Summit in 2019.